geetptl/h3-dispatch-matching/README.md

 # Dispatch matching application

-### Made with python, postgres, h3, docker and love ❤️
+### Made with python, flask, postgres, h3, docker and love ❤️

 ## How to run